 Even when our intrepid constables exit their vehicles, they will continue to transmit their own personal information in terms of voice communication, body-cam imagery and more via the networked connectivity they maintain with their cruisers.

-This kind of connectivity is also designed into other emergency vehicles, rental cars, service fleets and private automobiles.
+This kind of connectivity is also designed into other specialty vehicles, including: emergency vehicles, rental cars, service fleets and private automobiles.
 It is being extended into other vehicle types as well including campers, RVs, agricultural, delivery and service vehicles.

-What does this mean for selling and CPQ?
+What Does Connectivity Mean for Selling and CPQ?

 Not so long ago, buying a firetruck involved picking out a standard truck chassis and adding the appropriate body and functional apparatus to the vehicle.
 This approach can still be utilized, but most applications in the world of firefighting are now fulfilled by custom-built vehicles.
 Cincom customer, E-One, boasts over 14,000 customizable features offered for their family of emergency response vehicles.